HaxbyH/quick-analysis/README.md

 # faker-quick-analysis
-some analysis of data for the 2025 programming workship
+some analysis of data for the 2025 programming workshop

 ## Installation